What is the Creative Industries Safety Passport?

 The Creative Industries Safety Passport is a one day health & safety course designed specifically for workers, employed or freelance, working in film, TV, theatre and live events.
 It promotes a safety culture based on personal responsibility for safety.
 This means that it encourages delegates to be pro-active in their own safety and the safety of others.

 It is a level 2 qualification that is valid for 3 years and comes with a workbook and a robust credit card size ID card with a HoloKote finish which is tamper proof.
 All Safety Passport holders are registered on the IOSH central database so verification is an easy process.
-With so many employers asking for proof of health and safety training BECTU is providing an accredited qualification that is relevant to creative industries workers.
+With so many employers asking for proof of health and safety training BECTU is providing an approved qualification that is relevant to creative industries workers.

 What is the course content?